Scientific Research Permit for Marine Mammal and Protected Species Parts

 - Obtaining a Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) permit.

-Some protected species parts are not regulated and do not need any MMPA or ESA authorization, provided that collection does not involve the taking of a living marine mammal in the wild.
+Some marine mammal parts are not regulated and do not need any MMPA or ESA authorization, provided that collection does not involve approaching or the taking of a living marine mammal in the wild.
 These include:

 - Synthetic or replicated samples of DNA, RNA, or proteins without any of the original source part remaining.